 The Airport People Mover project has completed a conceptual vehicle technology level analysis.
-VTA Board approved, in June 2016, additional funds for Conceptual Alternatives Analysis phase in order to further define the route options, type of vehicle technology and to develop a funding/ business plan.
+On June 2016, the VTA Board of Directors approved additional funds for the Conceptual Alternatives Analysis phase in order to further define the route options, type of vehicle technology and to develop a funding/ business plan.
 The Conceptual Alternative Analysis would also include evaluation of a link between Diridon Station and airport facilities.
 Staff believes that this project will require a partnership between several agencies including the City of San Jose, City of Santa Clara, San Jose Airport, High Speed Rail and likely the private sector in order to develop and fund a fixed rail connection to the airport.